w3c/wai-curricula/content/how-to-use-this-curricula.md

 * Will teaching strategies include practical interactions with the knowledge covered?
 * Will such strategies include interaction with assistive technologies and people with disabilities?

-### Ideas to Assess Knowledge
+### Evaluation

 Focus on how the provider plans to assess knowledge.
 Ask for specific activities and their expected outcomes, as well as for rating systems (if any).
 There should be at least one activity per learning outcome.

-### Course Accreditation
+### Course Certificates

 Ask if the provider offers credentials after course completion.
 For example, certificates or free choice subject credits.
 An example of such accreditation system can be found at the [International Association of Accessibility Professionals (IAAP)](https://www.accessibilityassociation.org/).

 ### Availability of Materials

-Ask the provider how they will make materials available to you and if they are going to let you keep the slides and/or handouts.
+Ask the provider how they will make materials available to you (online/offiline consumption).
+Communicate if you need to keep the slides and/or handouts for future consultation.

 ### Specific Audience Needs